Student Funding Sources

 College Undergraduate Research Awards (CURAs) (University + College funds)

-Offers up to $3000 annual awards (up to $1500 of that to the faculty mentor’s research fund) are student-generated, in close collaboration with a faculty mentor, to facilitate the student’s research experience.
-Approximately 130 awards are funded across the college with an equal base number to each department including additional awards proportional to the number of applications received.
+Offers up to $4000 annual awards (up to $2000 of that to the faculty mentor’s research fund) are student-generated, in close collaboration with a faculty mentor, to facilitate the student’s research experience.
+Approximately 150 awards are funded across the college, with a base number given to each department including additional awards proportional to the number of applications received.
 Departments select awardees based on the college rubric.
-A call for proposals will be announced a few weeks prior to the deadline, typically due the last Friday of the month.

 Johanna Brown Award – Chair’s Selection